 In this section we consider only those weather reports that indicate liquid precipitation.
 For the purposes of this analysis, we include thunderstorms even though some thunderstorms are not accompanied by liquid precipitation.

-The month of the last 12 months with the largest number of those reports was August, with a total of 79 reports.
+The month of 2014 with the largest number of those reports was August, with a total of 79 reports.
 The day with the largest number of those reports was September 23, with a total of 22 reports.

 This station reports when snow is observed falling but does not report the quantity of snow that has fallen or the depth of snow on the ground.

 In this section we consider hourly weather reports that contain an observation of falling snow.
 These reports do not necessarily correspond to accumulation.

 The first reported snow fall in 2014 was on December 9; the last was on February 20.
 The month of 2014 with the largest number of those reports was February, with a total of 29 reports.
 The day with the largest number of those reports was February 7, with a total of 18 reports.